 The Canadian Red Cross’ programming in Indonesia started with a commitment to build back better in 49 communities in the disaster-prone provinces of Aceh and Nias following the 2004 tsunami.

 Today, the Canadian Red Cross is supporting the Indonesia Red Cross and targeted communities in enhancing their capacity to mitigate and manage future disasters and other vulnerabilities.
 The beneficiaries of this five year plus strategy are targeted communities in the Lampung, Jambi, and West Sumatra provinces.
 The project supports the strengthening of the Indonesia Red Cross headquarters, three provincial chapters and nine branches, corresponding local government units, 18 target villages and 45 educational institutions.

 Key components include:

-Orientation, knowledge sharing, training of trainers, exchange visits and other developmental activities for the Indonesia Red Cross and local government personnel
+Orientation, knowledge sharing, training of trainers, exchange visits and other developmental activities for the Indonesia Red Cross, community volunteers and local government personnel

 Activation and maintenance of Disaster Management Committees and Community Based Action Teams in target villages